merhasmukh/background_remover_python_api/README.md

 ### Steps That I follow to develope this task.

-- There is a one python library which can help us to remove background of an image files
+- There is a one python library or we can say a project that can help us to remove background of an image files
 - https://github.com/danielgatis/rembg

 - It is use